robstave/angular2-training/session-six/page3.md

 The pattern should be pretty repetitive at this point with the imports and the contstructor and the service.

 The only difference here is that if we were to get the "params" for this component...they would be empty.
-The urls is parsed as "/user/33" and "album", so how are we to know what the user id is.
+The urls is parsed as "/user/33" and "album", so how are we to know what the user id is?

 Luckily, the route is a tree.
 We can get route.parent for the parents active route and find the parm from there.